DevResults offers several tools for defining indicators:

 To add many new indicators at once, you can upload a spreadsheet containing their details instead of creating each indicator individually.
 First, go to Program Info > Indicators to open the indicator index.

 On this page, click on the gear icon and then click Download Blank Template to get an Excel template.

 Note: Two parts of an indicator's definition cannot be defined with an upload and must be completed individually.
 1) Assignment of indicators to results framework objectives.
 2) Linking a data table to an indicator.

 Edit the Excel file by replacing the list of existing indicators with the new indicators you'd like to upload.

 - The Type column must be filled out with Sum, Average, or Yes/No.

 - The Format column must be filled out with Whole number, Percentage or Decimal.

 - The Data Source column must be filled out with Direct Entry, Data Table, or Formula.

-- The columns for Default Reporting Cycle, Level, and Unit must be filled out with the options available in your site for reporting cycles, geographic reporting levels, and units.
+- The columns for Default Reporting Cycle and Geographic Disaggregation must be filled out with the options available in your site for reporting cycles and administrative division levels (including Location).

 - You can enter multiple Sectors separated by commas, for example: "Health, Education".
 These need to already exist in your site.